In this section:

 TOP-TIP: Have you joined the relevant JHP author group?
 JHP authors who form collaborations tend to reach new audiences and develop a more diverse following.
 Share for a share, takeovers or guest blogging lead to an increase in book sales.
 A network of JHP authors can reach a significant amount of potential readers if they collaborate to support each other.

-Offer media companies a signed copy of your book as a giveaway promotion.
-This could be a superb way to generate interest.
+Offer media companies a signed copy of your book as a giveaway promotion. .

 If someone has endorsed your book, contact them and ask if they could they share their endorsement with their following, whether this is through their social media, newsletter, website or all of the above.
 This could have a considerable impact on sales for your book.